hamiltonne/vocabulator/README.md

 # vocabulator
-A tool for estimating the vocabulary of a given set of texts via a dictionary analysis.
+A tool for estimating the vocabulary of a given set of texts via dictionary analysis.

 **Usage:**
 1. Generate a `dictionary.txt` with makedict and place it in the root folder.